Zenmor/medievalutils/README.md

 - [x] stfu votes

-- [ ] recreate dungeon timer but better from zentimer
+- [x] recreate dungeon timer but better from zentimer
+- [ ] make dungeon timer have different spots u can put it in
+- [ ] color picker for it
+- [ ] make a dungeon speedrun website (idk how to make websites, so lowest priority)

 ### if you have suggestions dm me